kperv/summarizer_app/README.md

-# A web application to summarize texts into several senteces.
+# A web application to summarize a text into several sentences.